nteetor/yonder/docs/outputs/renderbadge.md

   displaying dynamically changing counts or tickers, drawing attention to new options, or tagging content.
 parameters:
+- name: id
+  description: A character string specifying the id of the output.
 - name: '...'
   description: |-
     Additional named argument passed as HTML attributes to the parent